fossabot/nwn-order/README.md

 # nwn-order
-Tool to wrap nwserver and docker and give CI tools.
+Go tool to work with nwnxee/redis to give more interaction between the nwserver and external interfaces.